tudurom/bsc-thesis/doc/main.typ

   *Definition 1.*
-  Given the same version of a program's source code and the same version of the programs it depends upon and other associated resources, the build process shall result in identical files—with the same bytes—irrespective of the build environment.
+  Given the same version of a program's source code and the same version of the programs it depends upon and other associated resources, the build process shall result in identical files—with the same bytes—in any build environment _with the relevant attributes established by its authors_.
 ]

 Reproducible Builds do not solve the problem of trust in software builds